FindMySchool LogoFindMySchool

 Built on the foundations of RAF Dunholme Lodge, a Second World War bomber station, William Farr Church of England Comprehensive School carries a remarkable story.
 In 1946, the Reverend William Farr, vicar of Welton, purchased the former airfield for £600 from his personal savings.
 The school that opened six years later has become a cornerstone of secondary education in Lincolnshire, grounded in both heritage and Christian values.
 Today it educates around 1,450 students across ages 11-18, with its distinctive character forged from both traditional standards and forward-thinking innovation.

-The school sits in the middle tier for performance (FindMySchool ranking: 1,847th of 4,593 secondary schools in England), placing it firmly in line with typical English school attainment.
-At sixth form, results climb to the 933rd position in England (FindMySchool ranking), demonstrating particular strength in post-16 education.
-For families seeking a mixed, co-educational comprehensive with a Church of England ethos, strong facilities, and genuine community roots, William Farr remains consistently oversubscribed, with around two applications for every place offered.
+The school sits in a solid national position for GCSE academic outcomes (FindMySchool ranking: 1,152nd out of 3,895 schools in England), placing it firmly above typical English school attainment.
+At sixth form, results climb to 675th out of 2,549 schools for A-level academic outcomes (FindMySchool ranking), demonstrating particular strength in post-16 education.
+For families seeking a mixed, co-educational comprehensive with a Church of England ethos, strong facilities, and genuine community roots, Year 7 admissions should be checked against Lincolnshire's current secondary-transfer timetable and the school's latest admissions guidance.

 William Farr CofE Comprehensive School in Welton, Lincoln has a clear sense of identity shaped by its setting and community.
 The original red-brick buildings from 1960 have been thoughtfully expanded and modernised over decades, creating a campus that respects its past while embracing contemporary educational needs.
 The Lawres Chapel, opened in 2004, serves all members of the school community regardless of faith, housing the RAF Book of Remembrance which Year 7 students turn daily in tribute to those who served at the former bomber station.

-The school's Christian distinctiveness sits at the heart of its identity without creating exclusivity.
+The school's Christian distinctiveness sits central to its identity without creating exclusivity.
 Core values are woven throughout daily life: Compassion, Friendship, Perseverance, Respect, Responsibility, and Wisdom frame both academic and pastoral work.
 Collective worship features regularly, though the chapel welcomes all beliefs.
 The school uniquely remains the only Church of England 11-18 comprehensive in the Diocese of Lincoln, a distinction that shapes both its governance and its approach to personal development.

 Under the leadership of Mr Grant Edgar, who arrived in September 2024 from The Banovallum School, the school has maintained the momentum built by previous leadership.
 The senior team works closely with departments recognised for excellence by the Prince's Teaching Institute, including English, mathematics, science, history, geography, art, and modern foreign languages.
 Students and parents consistently report feeling valued within a genuine learning community where individual needs are recognised.

-The 2024 GCSE cohort achieved an Attainment 8 score of 51.5 against the England average of 45.9, representing solid above-average performance.
-Around 63% of students achieved Grade 5 or above in English and mathematics, a meaningful indicator showing two-thirds of the intake secures GCSE passes in these crucial subjects.
-Progress 8, measuring progress against starting points from primary school, stands at +0.43, well above the England average of -0.03, suggesting students progress faster at William Farr than expected in England.
+In the 2024-25 / 2025 GCSE dataset, the cohort achieved an Attainment 8 score of 50.8, representing solid performance.
+Around 52.9% of students achieved Grade 5 or above in English and mathematics, a meaningful indicator for GCSE passes in these crucial subjects.
+Progress 8, measuring progress against starting points from primary school, stands at +0.43, suggesting students progress faster at William Farr than expected.

-The school ranks 1,847th in England for GCSE outcomes (FindMySchool ranking), placing it in the middle 40% of schools.
-Locally, within Lincolnshire, it achieves 2nd place, a position of clear strength within its immediate context.
+The school ranks 1,152nd out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking).
+Locally, within the Lincoln secondary hub, it achieves 3rd place, a position of clear strength within its immediate context.
 This consistency demonstrates a reliable educational foundation without extraordinary academic selection or pressure.

-English Baccalaureate entry remains low at 8%, reflecting the school's comprehensive intake and breadth-of-curriculum approach rather than narrow specialisation.
-The average EBacc score of 4.16 (slightly above the England average of 4.08) shows those choosing this pathway perform effectively.
+English Baccalaureate entry remains low at 8.3%, reflecting the school's comprehensive intake and breadth-of-curriculum approach rather than narrow specialisation.
+The average EBacc score of 4.0 shows those choosing this pathway perform steadily, with 5% achieving the EBacc at grades 5 or above.

 Sixth form results tell a notably stronger story.
-At A-level, 55% of grades fall within the A*-B range, compared to the England average of 47%, indicating sixth form students achieve substantially above-average outcomes.
-The distribution shows 7% achieving A*, 17% achieving A, and 30% achieving B, representing genuine excellence across the cohort.
+In the 2025 A-level dataset, 60% of grades fall within the A*-B range, indicating sixth form students achieve substantially strong outcomes.
+The distribution shows 10% achieving A*, 20% achieving A, and 30% achieving B, representing genuine excellence across the cohort.

-William Farr ranks 933rd in England for A-level results (FindMySchool ranking), placing it comfortably in the top 35% of schools for post-16 performance.
-Within Lincolnshire, it holds 1st place at sixth form level, a position of clear distinction.
+William Farr ranks 675th out of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking).
+Within the Lincoln sixth-form hub, it holds 1st place at sixth form level, a position of clear distinction.
 This improvement from GCSE to A-level suggests the school excels at supporting motivated students through advanced qualifications.

 England ranks and key metrics (where available)